brianhill/supernova-observation/analyses/ZTF24aahgqwk/ZTF24aahgqwk-observation_log.md

 ### SUCCESS W/ 3.0 '2024-04-30',
 ### SUCCESS W/ 3.0 '2024-05-02'

-_Due to merging of two copies of the logs, there is some redundancy in the text below._
+_Due to merging of two copies of our observation logs, there is some redundancy in the text below._

 * 2024-03-20 try observing [ZTF 24aahgqwk in NGC 3443](./analyses/ZTF24aahgqwk/ZTF24aahgqwk_target_info/index.html), which is very promising
   * DONE: lights sorted into subdirectories